Sensory loss affects 94 percent of older adults

 Decreased sense of touch was also common.
 Thirty percent of study subjects had a normal sense of touch, but 38 percent were rated as fair and 32 percent as poor.

-In this study, the authors found evidence of a common process underlying impairment of the five senses.
+The authors found evidence of a common process underlying impairment of the five senses.
 They suspect that this underlying factor could involve nerve degeneration, environmental insults or underlying genetic susceptibility that contributes to sensory loss associated with aging.

 The sensory impairment study was part of the National Social Life, Health and Aging Project (NSHAP), the first in-home study of social relationships and health in older adults.
 In the first wave of NSHAP, conducted in 2005-06, professional survey teams from the independent research organization NORC at the University of Chicago used validated tests to measure each subject's ability to see, feel, smell, taste and hear.